 Parker S (2009).
 The Concise Human Body Book.
 DK; London and New York.
 ISBN: 978 1 4053 40410 (or other basic human anatomy book)

 Swami Prabhavananda (2002).
 Patanjali Yoga Sutras.
 Sri Ramakrishna Math, Madras; India.
 ISBN: 81-7120-221-7.
 The Patanjali Yoga Sutras are also available for free on the www at: http://www.sacred-texts.com/hin/yogasutr.htm and here: http://www.gutenberg.org/ebooks/2526.

 Swami Satyananda Saraswati (1998).
 Yoga Nidra.
 Thompson Press Ltd.; New Delhi, India.
 ISBN: 978-81-85787-12-1

 Responsibility of the Student

 Becoming a yoga teacher or serious practitioner requires daily practice and study.
 Students are expected to do their best throughout the course—no more and no less.

-You will be asked to complete three 1000-word essays during the course of your training.
+You will be asked to complete two 1000-word essays during the course of your training.
 Two of the topics will be chosen according to the needs of the group.
 A third questionnaire will involve you writing a summary of the feedback you have received for your 10 required classes (see below), identifying your strengths, where you require further training, and how you propose to go about getting that training.